-See Related: Fun & Best Things to Do in Plam Desert, California
+See Related: Things to Do in Plam Desert, California

 4. Hotel ERWIN and the High Rooftop Lounge

-The Hotel ERWIN is a boutique Venice hotel that first opened in the 1970’s.
-Its location right on Venice Beach along with its eclectic theme have made this popular hotel a favorite among tourists and locals alike.
+The Hotel ERWIN is a boutique Venice hotel that first opened in the 1970s.
+Its location right on Venice Beach along with its eclectic theme has made this popular hotel a favorite among tourists and locals alike.